-It is advisable that the performance assessment of a functional committee cover the following aspects, subject to changes according to the company's needs:
+It is advisable that the Company conduct performance assessment of a functional committee, covering the following aspects, with appropriate adjustments made on the basis of the company's needs:

 - 1. Their degree of participation in the company's operations. - 2.
 Their recognition of the duties of the functional committee. - 3.
 Improvement in the quality of decision making by the functional committee. - 4.
 The composition of the functional committee, and election and appointment of committee members. - 5.
 Internal control.